 HOUSTON — Russian, U.S. and German astronauts returned the International Space Station to six-person operations late May 28, as their Soyuz-TMA-13M spacecraft arrived at the orbiting science laboratory following a six-hr., four-orbit launch-to-docking transit.
 Soyuz pilot Maxim Suraev, a 42-year-old Russian air force colonel; Reid Wiseman, a 39-year-old NASA astronaut and U.S. Navy test pilot; and Alexander Gerst, a 38-year-old German geophysicist, floated aboard the ISS at 11:52 p.m. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Soyuz Mission Restores Six-Crewmember ISS Operations".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Soyuz Mission Restores Six-Crewmember ISS Operations".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.